Governing accelerating Universe via newly reconstructed Hubble parameter by employing empirical data simulations: Introduction

-In a recent study \cite{mukherjee}, the authors embarked on an exploration of the Universe's accelerating nature using parametric reconstruction, with a specific focus on the jerk parameter.
-Likewise, the trajectory of the Hubble parameter's evolution can be illuminated through the deceleration parameter (as explained by Campo et al. \cite{campo}), allowing for precise predictions of thermal equilibrium.
-Gong et al. \cite{gong} further extended this parametrization technique to probe the equation of state (EoS) for dark energy.
-In the existing literature, numerous investigations revolve around parameterizing deceleration, jerk, and equation of state (EoS) attributes \cite{ref1,ref2,ref3,ref4,ref5,ref6,ref7,dev1,dev2,ref8}.
-However, limited attention has been directed toward parameterizing the Hubble parameter, despite its fundamental significance in elucidating the Universe's evolution.
-Given this, we propose a phenomenological parametric formulation for the Hubble parameter, incorporating constraints on the Hubble constant as well.
+In the study of an article \citep{Mukherjee:2016trt}, the authors explored the Universe's accelerating nature using parametric reconstruction, with a specific focus on the jerk parameter.
+Likewise, the trajectory of the Hubble parameter's evolution can be illuminated through the deceleration parameter (as explained by Campo et al. \citep{delCampo:2012ya}, allowing for precise predictions of thermal equilibrium.
+Gong et al. \citep{Gong:2006gs} further extended this parametrization technique to probe the equation of state (EoS) for dark energy.
+In the existing literature, numerous investigations revolve around parameterizing deceleration, jerk, and equation of state (EoS) attributes \citep{Roy:2022fif,Boughezal:2016wmq,Mukherjee:2016eqj,Pantazis:2016nky,Jaime:2018ftn,Nair:2011tg,Akarsu:2013lya,Naik:2023yhl,Naik:2023gma,Roman-Garza:2018cxf,Koussour:2023rmm,Koussour:2022jyk,Arora:2023dvs,Chaudhary:2024bop}.
+However, limited attention has been directed toward parameterizing the Hubble parameter \citep{Pacif:2020hai,Pacif:2016ptv}, despite its fundamental significance in elucidating the Universe's evolution.
+Given this, we propose a parametric formulation for the Hubble parameter, incorporating constraints on the Hubble constant as well.
 Our principal aim with this approach is to reconstruct a viable model that accommodates the accelerating Universe.
 Additionally, we examine the solutions of Einstein's field equations within the framework of an isotropic and homogeneous spacetime.

-For this endeavor, we leverage statistical scrutiny of observational data to ascertain the constrained values governing the model's parameters.
-Through the utilization of the Bayesian approach in agreement with Markov Chain Monte Carlo (MCMC) analysis, we seek out best fits for the unconstrained parameters.
-In our examination, we harness diverse datasets, encompassing Cosmic Chronometers (CC), Baryonic Acoustic Oscillations (BAO), Gamma-Ray Burst (GRB), and the recently released SH0ES (P22) dataset.
-This expansive compilation includes a broad spectrum of observations, spanning from HST, SCP, GOODS, SDSS, Pan-STRARRS, ASASSN, SWIFT, LOSS, CSP, HF, and more.
+For this endeavor, we leverage statistical analysis of observational data to ascertain the constrained values governing the model's parameters.
+Through the utilization of the Bayesian approach in agreement with Markov Chain Monte Carlo (MCMC) analysis, we seek out the best fits for the unconstrained parameters.
+In our examination, we harness diverse datasets, encompassing Cosmic Chronometers (CC), Baryonic Acoustic Oscillations (BAO), Gamma-Ray Bursts (GRBs), and the recently released SH0ES (P22) dataset.
+This expansive compilation includes a broad spectrum of observations, spanning from Hubble Space Telescope (HST), Supernova Cosmology Project (SCP), Great Observatories Origins Deep Survey (GOODS), Sloan Digital Sky Survey (SDSS), Panoramic Survey Telescope and Rapid Response System (Pan-STRARRS), All-Sky Automated Survey for Supernovae (ASASSN), Swift Gamma-Ray Burst Mission (SWIFT), Lick Observatory Supernova Search (LOSS), Carnegie Supernova Project (CSP), Hubble Frontier Fields (HF), and more.